Final update in Spain on Sunday 21 June at 2am.

 International travellers arriving to Spain will have to self-quarantine for 14 days, according to a new order published in the Boletín Oficial del Estado (BOE) by the Interior Ministry.

 The order came into effect on Friday 15 May.
-It will remain in place during of the ‘state of alarm’, currently due to end on 7 June.
-However, if the ‘state of alarm’ is extended further, then the quarantine restrictions would continue.
+It will remain in place during of the ‘state of alarm’, currently due to end on 21 June.

 During 14 days, international travellers arriving in Spain will have to stay at home or wherever they are due to lodge, and their movements will be limited to basic activities only, such as buying necessary products, for health reasons, or force majeure.